Nissan Pathfinder vs Toyota Highlander

 When purchasing a midsize SUV, there are several things you’ve come to expect, such as a spacious cabin, extra muscle, and unprecedented safety.
 While most midsize SUVs do offer these amenities, not every midsize SUV is created equal.

 This brings us to our Nissan Pathfinder vs. Toyota Highlander comparison.
 Which versatile vehicle will check all your boxes and become the ideal companion for those Brockton, Randolph, and Stoughton area roads?
 Continue reading Nissan 24’s review to find out!

 When it comes to vehicle construction, occupant protection is of the utmost importance.
-In an effort to uphold this priority, the 2017 Nissan Pathfinder has been designed with dynamic Zone body construction.
+To uphold this priority, the new Nissan Pathfinder has been equipped with a suite of standard safety features.

 If you intend to use your SUV for long road trips, ample interior space is going to be an important quality.
-The Pathfinder has a total of 157.8 cubic feet of passenger space, as well as 16 cubic feet of cargo space when the second row is upright.
+The Pathfinder has a total of 154 cubic feet of passenger space, as well as 16.2 cubic feet of cargo space when the second row is upright.

-For higher utility, the cargo area in the Pathfinder includes eight tie-downs.
+For higher utility, the cargo area in the Pathfinder includes eight cargo net tie-downs.
 Using these, you can keep all your luggage safe and secure.
-If you need to hide anything away, you can do so in the under-the-floor storage compartment.
+If you need to hide anything away, you can do so in the under-floor storage compartment.

-Only 144.9 cubic feet of space is available in the Highlander, meaning that passengers may sometimes end up feeling cramped.
+Only 141.3 cubic feet of space is available in the Highlander, meaning that passengers may sometimes end up feeling cramped.
 Cargo space is also reduced to 16 cubic feet with all seats upright.
-While that’s only a slight downgrade, the extra storage compartment has been omitted completely.
+While that’s only a slight downgrade, the extra storage compartment is nonexistent.